jeka-dev/jeka/README.md

 * group and project name are inferred from the project folder name ('org.jerkar.core' so group is 'org.jerkar' and project is 'core')
 * version is not specified, so by default it is `1.0-SNAPSHOT`(unless you inject the version via the command line using `-forcedVersion=Xxxxx`)
 * sources, resources and tests folder are located on the conventional folders (same as Maven).
-* this build class relies on local dependencies (dependencies located conventionally inside the project) so we don't need to mention it
+* this build class relies on local dependencies (dependencies located conventionally inside the project) so we don't need to mention them

 A dependency managed flavor of this build is [CoreDepManagedBuild.java](https://github.com/jerkar/jerkar/blob/master/org.jerkar.core/build/spec/org/jerkar/CoreDepManagedBuild.java)